Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 - Cowboys games have an average total of 51.8 points this season, 2.7 fewer than Saturday's over/under.

-- The 54.5-point total for this game is 3.9 points below the 58.4 points per game average total in Jayhawks games this season.
+- The 58.4 PPG average total in Jayhawks games this season is 3.9 points more than this game's over/under.

 Oklahoma State Stats and Trends

-- Oklahoma State's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Oklahoma State's games this year have gone over the total in two out of six opportunities (33.3%).

-- The Cowboys have turned the ball over one more time (9 total) than the Jayhawks have forced a turnover (8) this season.
+- The Cowboys have turned the ball over nine times this season, one more turnover than the Jayhawks have forced (8).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.